Council of Women for Home Missions: Missionary Education Movement

-One result of the Ecumenical Conference on Foreign Missions (1900 : New York, N.Y.) was the publishing of interdenominal study books on foreign mission topics.
-Immediately the need was also felt for home mission books suitable for study groups, and in 1903, there appeared the first of the home mission series, published by an interdenominal committee of women.
+One result of the Ecumenical Conference on Foreign Missions (1900 : New York, N.Y.) was the publishing of interdenominational study books on foreign mission topics.
+Immediately the need was also felt for home mission books suitable for study groups, and in 1903, there appeared the first of the home mission series, published by an interdenominational committee of women.
 A few years sufficed to demonstrate the desirability of a permanent and more formal organization, so in 1908, the Council of Women for Home Missions was established.
 The women of the various denominations had already learned how to work together on the publishing committee.
 For some years, the book for adults was the only one sent forth annually, but in 1911, a series for boys and girls was begun.
 The Young People's Missionary Movement (later renamed, the Missionary Education Movement), had meanwhile been launched and was publishing books for various ages on home and foreign mission themes.
-The incongruity and inefficiency of having two groups annually publishing interdenominal home mission books led to the formation, in 1918, of a Joint Committee on Home Mission Literature, composed of representatives from each of the two agencies.
+The incongruity and inefficiency of having two groups annually publishing interdenominational home mission books led to the formation, in 1918, of a Joint Committee on Home Mission Literature, composed of representatives from each of the two agencies.
 Neither body relinquished sovereignty or separate entity or the right to publish separately.
 Both enjoyed and profited by the comradeship; the constituency did not have to decide which of two books to study.
 A theme for yeara was chosen and books for various ages or for various types of groups were jointly published, as well as accompanying supplemental material.
 By the early 1920s, 100,000 or more of the books for adults were printed, and proportionately large editions of the books for children and young people.
 Both bodies sold at wholesale to boards and denominational agencies, the Movement to the general boards, the council to the women's boards.
 Retail sales were made by the boards to the constituencies.